IldarAbdulin/IldarAbdulin/README.md

 ## Work experience

-- UNO studio ( 7 months experience )
+- BOOSTER studio ( 1 year experience )

-  Junior Frontend Developer
+  At first I was fixing bugs, then I moved on to page layout, adding logic, and working with data - receiving, sending, and changing it.
+I always met deadlines, and sometimes I took additional tasks from my colleagues so that the team could finish all the tasks before the end of the sprint.

-  First time I was fixing bugs, then I was designing pages with adding logic, with data acquisition, justifications and changes, by deadlines I always closed everything on time, even took some tasks from other developers so that we all had time to close all tasks before the end of the sprint.
+  We were developing an app for a sewing room in React using GraphQL.
+I had no experience with GraphQL before working in the studio, but I quickly learned it in practice.

-  The format of work was remote, daily standups were also held, and once in two weeks we all gathered in the studio where we worked out tasks for the next sprint.
+  I worked remotely and participated in daily standups.
+Every two weeks, the team would meet in the studio to break down the tasks for the next sprint.

 ## Diploma project